-How does it work?Alpha-GPC seems to increase a chemical in the brain called acetylcholine.
+Alpha-GPC seems to increase the levels of a chemical in the brain called acetylcholine.
 This brain chemical is important for memory and learning functions.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of alpha-GPC during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if alpha-GPC is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Be watchful with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.